 The Orca (or Killer Whales, as it is less flatteringly known) is distinct amongst whale species in that, unlike most, it does not follow a yearly migration route at all.
 Instead, orca have a vast range that encompasses the majority of the oceans of the world.
 Orca travel freely throughout their range, following the availability of food.
 Because of their free-roaming nature, there is a chance of seeing the orca in many of the northern waters, but for the best chances of seeing them we recommend you go whale watching in Iceland or Norway.

 Want to go Whale Watching?

 With our expertise at hand, you can see these and many more wonderful whale species for yourself.
 Whether that is during the summer or winter, we can work with you to create a tailor made whale watching holiday that is uniquely yours.
-All of our whale watching holidays are planned in accordance to our environmental commitment to whale preservation with the WDC.
 To find out more about our whale watching holidays or to start planning your own, all you need to do is get in touch!